andr1anovx/andr1anovx/README.md

 <p></p>

-- I'm a student of Petro Mohyla Black Sea National University, and I like to develop products for the Apple platform.
+- I'm a student at Petro Mohyla Black Sea National University, and I like to develop products for the Apple platform.

 ---
 ### Languages and Tools: